Private Berth Holders Update

 Dear Berth Holder,

 Thank you for your patience during these unprecedented times.
-We appreciate your co-operation during the period of time we needed to close the marina following UK Government guidelines.
+We appreciate your co-operation during this time.

-As you may be aware, the UK Government have now updated their guidelines regarding privately-owned motorised craft, and this is as follows:
+As you may be aware, the UK Government have now updated their guidelines regarding travel:

 You should avoid travelling in or out of your local area, and you should look to reduce the number of journeys you make.
 However you can and should still travel for a number of reasons, including:

 - travelling to work where this cannot be done from home

 - travelling to education and for caring responsibilities

 - hospital GP and other medical appointments or visits where you have had an accident or are concerned about your health